tomashynek/STM32F103/README.md

 * serial_toggle_led - toggle led state by sending 't' character over USART1
 * adc_internal - read internal (temperature or reference voltage) value by ADC1 and send results over USART1
 * adc_external - read external pin value by ADC1 and send results over USART1
+* PWM_servo - use PWM from TIM2 to control servo, accept 'l' or 'r' characters via USART1 to change the position
 * ...

 ## HW and connection [WIP]